A Quick Overview of CBD Oil

 CBD is considered to be very safe.
 There is no known toxicity level for CBD Doses up to 1,500mg of CBD were well tolerated without signs of toxicity.
 People can develop a tolerance to CBD.
 CBD is considered to be low on the addictive scale.
 There may be some mild symptoms of withdrawal from CBD.
 Inhaling cannabis smoke may have similar adverse effects as smoking tobacco.

-- CBD oil can decrease blood pressure.
+- CBD oil may decrease blood pressure.
 If you are taking prescription blood thinners CBD oil may not be for you.

 - May inhibit the effects of some medications